Meaning Of codification

 Codes may be of following kinds:-

-Creative- Creative code is that code, which makes a law for the first time without any reference to any other law.
+- Creative- Creative code is that code, which makes a law for the first time without any reference to any other law.
 It is lawmaking by legislation.
 For example – IPC

-Consolidated- Code is that code, which consolidates the whole law- statutory, customary and precedent on a particular subject and declares it.
+- Consolidated- Code is that code, which consolidates the whole law- statutory, customary and precedent on a particular subject and declares it.
 This is done systematizing and simplifying the law.

-Advantage of codification of Law.
+Advantage of codification

-By codification, law becomes certain and uncertain as it generally is in precedent and custom.
+- Certainty:-By codification law becomes certain and uncertain as it generally is in precedent and custom.

-Stability:– The codification makes the law simple and stable.
+- Stability:– The codification makes the law simple and stable.
 Stability is very essential for law so that the people may have confidence in it and the legal transaction may be made easily.

-Planned Development:- Codification bring uniformity, which in turn helps in the planned development of the country.
+- Planned Development:- Codification bring uniformity, which in turn helps in the planned development of the country.

 Disadvantage of Codification

-Hardship:- The code generally gives uniform laws, which are applicable to all within the territory of the country or as a part of it.
-Its application rarely varies on the grounds of the customs and habits of the individual.
+- Hardship:- The code generally gives uniform laws, which are applicable to all within the territory of the country or as a part of it.
+Its application rarely varies on the grounds of customs and habits of the individual.
 This in some cases, causes great hardship.